how to clean shower hose

 1. Can I use other cleaners besides white vinegar and baking soda?

-Yes, there are a number of different cleaners that you can use to clean shower hoses such as limescale remover that can help remove awkward limescale deposits.
+Yes, there are a number of different cleaners that you can use to clean shower hoses, such as limescale remover that can help remove awkward limescale deposits.
 However, vinegar and baking soda are often the most effective.
+For an extra boost, add a few drops of lemon juice or tea tree oil to your cleaning solution.
+Make sure to never mix chemicals.

 2. How often should I clean my shower hose?